SceneJailEval: A Scenario-Adaptive Multi-Dimensional Framework for Jailbreak Evaluation: Background and Preliminary

 \subsection{LLM Jailbreak and Its Evaluation}

-\begin{definition}[Jailbreak Attack] A \textit{jailbreak attack} entails crafting adversarial inputs \(\hat{q}\) to induce responses r that violate safety constraints, thereby bypassing guardrails.
-Formally, such an attack aims to find \(\hat{q}\) that maximizes harm under a successful jailbreak:
+\begin{definition}[Jailbreak Attack] A \textit{jailbreak attack} entails crafting adversarial inputs \(q\) to induce model responses \(r\) that violate safety constraints, thereby bypassing guardrails.
+Formally, such an attack aims to find \(q\) that maximizes the probability of a successful jailbreak—where success is defined as \(J(q, r) = 1\):

 \end{definition}

 \begin{definition}[Jailbreak Evaluation] \textit{Jailbreak evaluation} refers to the process of evaluating whether a user input-response pair \((q, r)\) constitutes a jailbreak and quantifying the harmfulness of potential violations.
 This evaluation employs two core metrics:jailbreak status \(J(q, r) \in \{0, 1\}\), where \(J(q, r) = 1\) indicates that response r to input q constitutes a jailbreak and 0 otherwise; and harm score \(H(q, r)\), which measures the severity of the violation as with \(\mathcal{F}(\cdot; \Omega)\) denoting an evaluation function (parameterized by \(\Omega\), \textit{e.g.}, safety criteria) that aggregates features of q and r. \end{definition}